Boston Whaler-class lifeboat: History

+Other options were then considered, and following a demonstration and test of a new boat from a local business, who had recently become an agent, an order was placed for an American-built 20 ft 6 in Boston Whaler Outrage.
+The boat was fitted out to RNLI specification at the Inshore Lifeboat Centre in Cowes.

-On 21 January 1985, the RNLI placed a 20-foot 6in Rigid fibreglass Boston Whaler Outrage lifeboat on service at Poole Lifeboat Station in Dorset.
+On 21 January 1985, the RNLI placed the 20-foot 6in Rigid fibreglass Boston Whaler Outrage lifeboat on service at Poole Lifeboat Station in Dorset.

 The boat had primarily been funded in Poole, from the 1981 Poole mayor's appeal, the Round Table and 'Beating the Bounds' collections.
 At a naming ceremony held at Poole Yacht Club on Wed 8 May 1985, Councillor P. J. Coles (former mayor) named the lifeboat Sam and Iris Coles (A-513) in memory of his parents.